THE HUNCHBACK TROUT

 Little Redfish Lake, and it was free, too.

 We wondered what was wrong with the camp.
-If perhaps

 a camping plague, a sure destroyer that leaves all your